This page is sponsored by:

 biography

-Born Vera Jayne Palmer on April 19, 1933, in Bryn Mawr, Pennsylvania, Jayne Mansfield became a sexpot of Hollywood and Italian-produced films of the 1950s and 1960s.
-Married at 16 to high school sweetheart Paul Mansfield and becoming a mother at 17 (to Jayne Marie Mansfield, born in 1950), she started out as a physics major but then switched to drama at the University of Texas and later at UCLA.
+Jayne Mansfield Born Vera Jayne Palmer on April 19, 1933, in Bryn Mawr, Pennsylvania, Jayne Mansfield became a sexpot of Hollywood and Italian-produced films of the 1950s and 1960s.
+Married at 16 to first husband Paul Mansfield and becoming a mother at 17, she started out as a physics major but then switched to drama at the University of Texas and later at UCLA.
 After she and her husband parted company, Mansfield made the rounds in Hollywood, trying out for bit parts and modeling assignments.
 Mansfield used her exceptional I.Q. (reportedly 163) to break into movies via a series of incredible publicity stunts, becoming a household name before ever appearing in a film.
 After bleaching her hair, she did some television work before making her screen debut in the low-budget film noir vehicle Female Jungle (1954; with John Carradine and Lawrence Tierney).
-The following year she signed with Warner Bros. and was cast in a small role in Pete Kelly's Blues (1955; with Jack Webb and Peggy Lee).
-However, her contract was dropped soon afterward.
+The following year she signed with Warner Bros. and was cast in a small role in Pete Kelly's Blues (1955; with Jack Webb, Martin Milner, and Peggy Lee).
+However, the studio dropped her contract soon afterward.

 LEFT and CENTER: Mid to late 1950s cheesecake shots.
 RIGHT: With Sophia Loren

-Ironically, Mansfield's big break came by way of the Broadway stage, where she starred in the smash Broadway hit, Will Success Spoil Rock Hunter?
-The sucess of the play landed her a seven-year 20th Century-Fox contract and a starring role in The Girl Can't Help It (1956) opposite Tom Ewell, who had starred with Marilyn Monroe in 1955's The Seven-Year Itch.
-Following the box-office success of The Girl Can't Help It, Mansfield made the film version of Will Success Spoil Rock Hunter? with Tony Randall and Mickey Hargitay, whom she married in January 1958.
+Ironically, Mansfield's big break came by way of the Broadway stage, where she starred in the smash Broadway hit, Will Success Spoil Rock Hunter?.
+The success of the play landed her a seven-year 20th Century-Fox contract and a starring role in The Girl Can't Help It (1956; with Tom Ewell and Edmond O'Brien) opposite Tom Ewell, who had starred with Marilyn Monroe in 1955's The Seven-Year Itch.
+Following the box-office success of The Girl Can't Help It, Mansfield acted in the film version of Will Success Spoil Rock Hunter?
+(1957; with Tony Randall and Betsy Drake).
+Mickey Hargitay has a role in the film, and the couple wed in January 1958.
+But Mansfield's film career didn't benefit from the success of these two films.
+Her next film, the comedy The Sheriff of Fractured Jaw (1958; with Kenneth More and William Campbell) performed well at the box office but spelled the end of her 20th Century Fox contract.

 Mickey Hargitay and Jayne MansfieldMickey Hargitay and Jayne MansfieldMickey Hargitay and Jayne MansfieldMickey Hargitay and Jayne Mansfield